ImageMagick/Usage-Markdown/draw/index.md

 And as such works in a linear RGB colorspace.
 This means to get nice smooth edges you may need to do some gamma correction of images, before you save them so they are stored using non-linear (gamma corrected) sRGB colorspace.

-For example if you draw a large circle, and just save it...
+For example, if you draw a large circle, and just save it...

 ~~~
 convert -size 81x81 xc:black -fill white -draw 'circle 40,40 40,3' \